-- 18.1 approved by a special resolution of the Members who are present in person, electronically or by proxy at a General Meeting of which the requisite notice has been given, with full particulars of the proposed amendments; and - 18.2 submitted to the Commissioner for SARS provided that should the entrenched rights be affected by any proposed amendment, before the proposed amendment is placed before the general body of Members, such amendment shall be approved by not less than three-fourths of the Members residing within the relevant province who are present in person or by proxy at a General Meeting of such Members.
-Such General Meeting shall be held in accordance with the provisions of paragraph 13 above, mutatis mutandis.
+- 18.1 such amendments are approved by a special resolution of the Members who are present in person, electronically or by proxy at a General Meeting of which the requisite notice has been given, with full particulars of the proposed amendments; - 18.2 such approval shall be by not less than three-fourths of the Members who are present in person or electronically or by proxy at a General Meeting of such Members; - 18.3 such General Meeting shall be held in accordance with the provisions of paragraph 13 above; and - the amendments are subsequently submitted to the relevant regulatory authority.

-19 Amalgamation
+19. Amalgamation

-With the approval of not less than 75% (seventy five percent) of Members who are present in person or by proxy at a General Meeting duly convened and constituted for that purpose, the Institute may amalgamate or incorporate or join with other bodies of accountants in the Republic or elsewhere, whether or not incorporated by statute, provided these other bodies have objects similar to those of the Institute.
+With the approval of not less than 75% (seventy-five percent) of Members who are present in person or electronically or by proxy at a General Meeting duly convened and constituted for that purpose, the Institute may amalgamate or incorporate or join with other bodies of accountants in the Republic or elsewhere, whether or not incorporated by statute, provided these other bodies have objects objectives similar to those of the Institute.
 For this purpose, the Institute may take over and assume the assets and liabilities of the aforesaid bodies of accountants, including books, records, documents and coats of arms, or may make over part or all of the assets and liabilities of the Institute.

-20 Winding up
+20. Winding up

-- 20.1 The Institute may be wound up in terms of the provisions of the By-laws by a resolution of not less than 75% (seventy five) of the Members who are present in person or by proxy at a General Meeting duly convened and constituted for that purpose. - 20.2 Members, Associates or Trainee Accountants shall not have any claim in respect of any surplus there may be on winding up of the Institute, which shall be dealt with in terms of the By-laws. - 20.3 Upon its being wound up any funds or assets of the Institute remaining after the payment of the debts and expenses of the Institute and the costs of winding up shall be distributed to or amongst such kindred or related associations, bodies or institutions, with objects similar to those of the Institute, including educational institutions (but excluding individual Members, Associates or Trainee Accountants or firms or companies controlled by Members, Associates or Trainee Accountants) as the Board shall decide; provided that such associations, bodies or institutions are themselves exempt from liability to pay income tax as a result of being so approved by the Commissioner for SARS.
+- The Institute may be wound up in terms of the provisions of the By-laws by a resolution of not less than 75% (seventy-five) of the Members who are present in person or electronically or by proxy at a General Meeting duly convened and constituted for that purpose. - 20.2 Members, Associates or Prospective Members shall not have any claim in respect of any surplus there may be on winding up of the Institute, which shall be dealt with in terms of the By-laws. - 20.3 Upon its being wound up any funds or assets of the Institute remaining after the payment of the debts and expenses of the Institute and the costs of winding up shall be distributed to or amongst such kindred or related associations, bodies or institutions, with objects objectives similar to those of the Institute, including educational institutions (but excluding individual Members, Associates or Prospective Members Trainee Accountants or firms or companies controlled by Members, Associates or Prospective Members Trainee Accountants) as the Board shall decide; provided that such associations, bodies or institutions are themselves exempt from liability to pay income tax as a result of being so approved by the Commissioner for SARS.